dulsi/gamerzilla.net/README.md

 We have not tested this yet.
 It should be as simple as updating src/AppSettings.ts to have the additional path before /api and modifying the /etc/http/conf.d/gamerzilla.conf rule.

+## Development setup

+To modify Gamerzilla.Net, you clone the repository.
+You still run 'npm install' in the frontend directory but most of the other setup is skipped.
+To start the frontend you run 'npm start'.
+To start the backend you run 'dotnet run' from the backend directory.
+You will still need to create the user manually.